crsl4/computingtools/pages/notes1110.md

   and reshuffling groups during class is fine.
 - Please change place to work with people you have not worked with before: great way to learn more, even if's a bit uncomfortable at first.
-- Wolve your errors and road blocks and questions with peers.
+- Solve your errors and road blocks and questions with peers.
   If you have solved them already, help someone else solve theirs, or discuss someone else's solution to discover other strategies.
 - keep engaged and productive